-When using (the service of) portfolio management, an investor delegates the decision to purchase and sell individual assets on his/her behalf to an investment professional.
-Within the scope of this delegation, it allows the build-up of a diversified portfolio with the intention of reducing market and counterparty risk in a way the investor is unable to achieve himself.
-We understand that ESMA's current approach is based on the concern that a portfolio manager may invest into products unsuitable for the client if the target market was set at the level of the individual instrument rather than the portfolio.
-We strongly disagree with such an assessment, as such action would fundamentally violate the portfolio manager's fiduciary duty and consider a "look through" approach on a product level not to be the proper way to address ESMA's concerns.
-Most importantly, MiFID II already counteracts against such violations by adding additional and robust safeguards to limit a portfolio manager's incentives by banning the receipt of inducements.
-In addition, the investor also specifies in the investment management agreement detailed investment guidelines, i.e. the framework in which the discretionary portfolio manager must operate.
-When setting the investment guidelines, the portfolio manager must act in the client's best interest while ensuring that the portfolio as a whole is suitable for the client at all times.
+We understand that ESMA is concerned that a portfolio manager could misuse the suitability requirement if it were described only at the level of the portfolio and might buy products unsuitable for the client.
+This would fundamentally violate the portfolio manager's fiduciary duty and a "look through" approach on a product level is not the proper way to avoid such violation.
+MiFID II already adds additional safeguards to limit a portfolio manager's incentives, in particular a ban on inducements.
+The investor also specifies in the investment management agreement detailed investment guidelines, i.e. the framework in which the discretionary portfolio manager must operate.
+When setting the investment guidelines, the portfolio manager must act in the client's best interest.
+In addition, the manager has to ensure that the portfolio as a whole is at all times suitable for the client.

-In general, ESMA's interpretation seems to be the result of a wrong reading of Article 10 of the Delegated Directive.
+ESMA's interpretation seems to be the result of a wrong reading of Article 10 of the Delegated Directive.
 While Article 10 indeed talks about financial instruments and investment services, the consideration for the latter's target market assessment are inherently different.
 For example, when making available portfolio management services, an investment firm should take into consideration if there is a minimum amount of assets under management, taking into consideration the service's overall costs.
 This assessment may lead to a target market of clients with (for example) an investible portfolio of a minimum of EUR 250,000, thus precluding clients with less money to invest.